Medically reviewed by Drugs.com. Last updated on Oct 20, 2021.

 Other types of chest pain

-It can be difficult to distinguish chest pain due to a heart problem from other types of chest pain.
+It can be difficult to distinguish heart-related chest pain from other types of chest pain.
 However, chest pain that is less likely due to a heart problem is more often associated with:

 - Trouble swallowing

 - Pain that gets better or worse when you change your body position